Securiti announces a $75M Series C Funding Round

 The PIPA grants data subjects the following rights:

-Under the PIPA, data subjects have the right to be informed of the storage, processing, and sharing of their personal data.
+Under the PIPA, data subjects have the right to be informed of the storage, processing, and sharing of their personal information.
 Personal information controllers and ICSPs are responsible for informing the data subjects.

-PIPA enables a data subject to request access to his/her personal data that is processed by the personal information controller and with whom it is shared.
+PIPA enables a data subject to request access to his/her personal information that is processed by the personal information controller and with whom it is shared.

 The PIPA enables data subjects the right to request the rectification of their information by the relevant personal information controller if they have previously accessed their personal information.
-Data subjects who may have been denied access to their personal data may not exercise their right to request rectification of their personal data.
+Data subjects who may have been denied access to their personal information may not exercise their right to request rectification of their personal information.

-Under the PIPA, data subjects that have previously accessed their personal information have the right to request the erasure of their personal information from the relevant personal information controller.
+Under the PIPA, data subjects who have previously accessed their personal information have the right to request the erasure of their personal information from the relevant personal information controller.

-The data subjects have the right to choose whether or not to consent to the processing of their personal data, as well as the scope of that consent.
+The data subjects have the right to choose whether or not to consent to the processing of their personal information, as well as the scope of that consent.

 G. Right to Redressal

-Data subjects have the right to swift and reasonable remedies for any harm caused by the processing of their personal data.
+Data subjects have the right to swift and reasonable remedies for any harm caused by the processing of their personal information.
+The recent amendments state that a more prompt remedy is to be provided through a privacy-related dispute resolution procedure and that both public institutions and private companies are mandated to participate in dispute resolution proceedings.

 The main data protection authorities for PIPA are: